Vonage/vonage-node-sdk/packages/verify/README.md

 For full API documentation refer to [developer.vonage.com](https://developer.vonage.com/).

-If you are updating from V2 to V3, please check the migration guide found [here](https://github.com/Vonage/vonage-node-sdk/blob/3.x/packages/verify/v2_TO_v3_MIGRATION_GUIDE.md)
+If you are updating from V2 to V3 of the SDK, please check the migration guide found [here](https://github.com/Vonage/vonage-node-sdk/blob/3.x/packages/verify/v2_TO_v3_MIGRATION_GUIDE.md)

 -   [Installation](#installation)
 -   [Usage](#usage)